 A simulation package based on MATLAB models the time resolution for fast pulses from photo-detectors and demonstrates signal detection for the present invention.
-Using the parameters measured from commercial micro-channel plate 55 detected energy of the event was then estimated by photo-multipliers as an example, the time-resolutions for four signal processing techniques were simulated and compared: leading edge discriminators, constant fraction discriminators, multiple-threshold discriminators and pulse waveform sampling.
-Timing using pulse waveform sampling gives the best 60 resolution in the presence of white noise and a substantial signal, such as fifty photo-electrons.
+Using the parameters measured from commercial micro-channel plate photo-multipliers as an example, the time-resolutions for four 45 signal processing techniques were simulated and compared: leading edge discriminators, constant fraction discriminators, multiple-threshold discriminators and pulse waveform sampling.
+Timing using pulse waveform sampling gives the best resolution in the presence of white noise and a substantial 50 signal, such as fifty photo-electrons.
 With micro-channel plate photo-detectors, the simulations show a precision of several picoseconds or better with pulse sampling given large-enough input signals.
-At high sampling rates of the 65 order of 40 GHz, a relatively low precision digitization (8-bit) can be used.
-For large-area photo-detectors a lower sampling
+At high sampling rates of the order of 40 GHz, a relatively low precision digitization (8-bit) 55 can be used.
+For large-area photo-detectors a lower sampling rate and longer buffer, such as in existing sampling chips are a developed economical and low-risk solution.

-Time resolution versus the number of primary photo-electrons, for the four different timing techniques were measured, including one-threshold, constant fraction, multiple threshold, and pulse sampling at 40 GHz.
+Time resolution versus the number of primary photo-electrons, for the four different timing techniques were measured, 60 including one-threshold, constant fraction, multiple threshold, and pulse sampling at 40 GHz.
 All time resolutions decreased from ~10-~20 ps at 20 photoelectrons to ~1-~5 ps for 100 photoelectrons.
-The analog bandwidth of the input to the sampling is taken to be 1 GHz, no sampling jitter was added.
+The analog bandwidth of the input to the sampling is taken to be 1 GHz, no sampling jitter was 65 added.
 The time resolution of the 20 photoelectrons decreased from 30 ps at 0.5 GHz to about 5 ps at 4 GHz, and the time resolution of the 50 photoelectrons decreased from 10 ps at 0.5 GHz to about 1 ps at 4 GHz.
 Time resolution versus analog bandwidth for a fixed sampling rate of 40 GS/s, for input signals of 20 and 50 photo-electrons and an 8-bit A-to-D precision was measured.
 The time-resolution versus the number of photo-electrons for the four timing techniques.
 The number of photo-electrons is varied between 10 and 110; the sampling rate is 40 GHz, with no sampling jitter.
-The analog bandwidth is assumed to be 1 GHz, and the digitiza-
+The analog bandwidth is assumed to be 1 GHz, and the digitization is 16 bits.

 The pulse sampling technique performed best of the four techniques, particularly for lower numbers of photo-electrons.
-Note that the sampling technique was relatively insensitive to (random) clock jitter; at 40 GHz sampling; jitters smaller than 5 psec did not introduce significant degradation in the resolution.
+Note that the sampling technique was relatively insensitive to (random) clock jitter; at 40 GHz sampling; jitters smaller than 5 ps did not introduce significant degradation in the resolution.